CruXUCLA/bci-smarthome/README.md

 case ALPHA_RELATIVE:
    assert(alphaBuffer.length >= n);
    getEegChannelValues(alphaBuffer,p);
-   **determineDeviceState(alphaBuffer, 0.20);**
+   **determineDeviceState(alphaBuffer, threshold);**
    alphaStale = true;
    break;
 ```

-where `threshold` is a double between 0 and 1.
+Note: `threshold` is a double between 0 and 1.
 We chose 0.2 as our threshold, but you can adjust it depending on how responsive you want your devices to be.